WalletConnect/WalletConnectFlutterV2/README.md

 Wallet Connect v2 Flutter library, heavily inspired by the WalletConnect V2 Javacript Monorepo.
 Original work for this library is attributed to [Eucalyptus Labs](https://eucalyptuslabs.com/) and Sterling Long for [Koala Wallet](https://koalawallet.io/), a wallet built for the Kadena blockchain.

-This library currently only contains the Signing API as defined in the Wallet Connect v2 Spec.
+This library currently only contains the Sign API as defined in the Wallet Connect v2 Spec.

 # To Use